 Our goal is to provide documentation that meets your needs.
-The documentation for this product is available on the NetIQ Web site in HTML and PDF formats on a page that does not require you to log in.
-If you have suggestions for documentation improvements, click Add Comment at the bottom of any page in the HTML version of the documentation posted at www.netiq.com/documentation.
+The documentation for this product is available on the NetlQ website in HTML and PDF formats on a page that does not require you to log in.
+If you have suggestions for documentation improvements, click comment on this topic at the bottom of any page in the HTML version of the documentation posted at www.netiq.com/documentation.
 You can also email Documentation-Feedback@netiq.com.
 We value your input and look forward to hearing from you.